Holomorphic Legendrian curves in $\mathbb{CP}^3$ and superminimal surfaces in $\mathbb S^4$: Introduction

 These results imply that every formal Legendrian immersion from an open Riemann surface to $\CP^3$ can be deformed to a genuine holomorphic Legendrian immersion, unique up to homotopy (see Theorem \ref{th:h-principle}).
 It remains an open problem whether the inclusion of the space of holomorphic Legendrian immersions $M\to \CP^3$ into the space of formal Legendrian immersions satisfies the full parametric h-principle.
 For immersed Legendrian curves in $\C^{2n+1}$ with its standard contact structure the parametric h-principle was proved in \cite{ForstnericLarusson2018MZ}; however, the technical problems that arise for Legendrian curves in projective spaces are considerable.

-In Sect.\ \ref{sec:CY} we introduce an axiomatic approach to the {\em Calabi-Yau problem} which unifies recent results in this direction in various geometries.
-The motivation behind results of this type is the {\em Calabi-Yau problem for minimal hypersurfaces}, asking whether there exist complete bounded minimal hypersurfaces in $\R^n$ for $n\ge 3$.
+In Sect.\ \ref{sec:CY} we introduce an axiomatic approach to the {\em Calabi--Yau problem} which unifies recent results in this direction in various geometries.
+The motivation behind results of this type is the {\em Calabi--Yau problem for minimal hypersurfaces}, asking whether there exist complete bounded minimal hypersurfaces in $\R^n$ for $n\ge 3$.
 This problem originates in Calabi's conjecture from 1965 that such hypersurfaces do not exist (see \cite[p.\ 170]{Calabi1965Conjecture}).
 Nothing seems known about this question concerning hypersurfaces in $\R^n$ for $n\ge 4$.
 However, several constructions of complete bounded $2$-dimensional minimal surfaces in $\R^n$ for any $n\ge 3$ have been developed, starting with the seminal works of L.\ Jorge and F.\ Xavier \cite{JorgeXavier1980AM} in 1980 and N.\ Nadirashvili \cite{Nadirashvili1996IM} in 1996.
 (Note that we are not talking of hypersurfaces, unless $n=3$.)
 Subsequent developments were inspired by S.-T.\ Yau's {\em 2000 Millennium Lecture} \cite{Yau2000AMS} where he revisited Calabi's conjectures and proposed several questions concerning topology, complex structure, and boundary behaviour of complete bounded minimal surfaces in $\R^3$.
-A recent survey of this topic can be found in \cite[Sect.\ 5.3]{AlarconForstneric2019JAMS}; see also the paper \cite{AlarconForstneric2019RMI} where the Calabi-Yau theorem was established for immersed minimal surfaces in $\R^n$, $n\ge 3$, from any open Riemann surface of finite genus and at most countably many ends, none of which are point ends.
+A recent survey of this topic can be found in Alarc\'on and Forstneri\v c \cite[Sect.\ 5.3]{AlarconForstneric2019JAMS}; see also the paper \cite{AlarconForstneric2019RMI} where the Calabi--Yau theorem was established for immersed minimal surfaces in $\R^n$, $n\ge 3$, from any open Riemann surface of finite genus and at most countably many ends, none of which are point ends.